Transport Layer Security (TLS)

 The use of the MD5 hash algorithm should be avoided in general as this algorithm is prone for collision attacks.

 Known for its cryptographic and mathematical weaknesses, the SHA-1 hash algorithm was already replaced by the SHA-2 ciphers family as the recommended standard in 2002.
 As of begin of 2017, popular browser vendors like Microsoft, Mozilla or Google will stop accepting SHA-1 signed TLS certificates.
-Instead, the browsers will start displaying a warning sign on the concerned website.
-Therefore, the upgrade of the web server's certificates to the SHA-2 family should be considered as soon as possible.
+Instead, the browsers will start displaying a warning sign if any certificate in the trust chain uses the outdated algorithm.
+Therefore, the upgrade of the web server's and of all intermediate certificates to the SHA-2 family should be considered as soon as possible.